 The Independent Museum Professionals Network has compiled a list of tips for those new to working remotely.
 Learn more here.

 Independent Sector has teamed with Washington Council Ernst & Young to create a new resource to show how the Coronavirus Aid Relief and Economic Security (CARES) act will apply to your organizations and how to proceed with filing for assistance.
 Learn more here.

-Independent Sector will hold a webinar on how to apply for funding through the CARES Act, April 2 at 2 pm.
+Independent Sector held the webinar on how to apply for funding through the CARES Act, April 2.
 Learn more here.